douglasspgyn/CircularCountdown/README.md

 You can see a [Sample Project here](https://github.com/douglasspgyn/CircularCountdownSample) and learn more on the [Wiki](https://github.com/douglasspgyn/CircularCountdown/wiki).

-This lib was based on [another project](https://github.com/douglasspgyn/TheFinalCountDownProject).
+This lib was based on [another project](https://github.com/douglasspgyn/TheFinalCountDownProject) but fully written in [Kotlin](http://kotlinlang.org/).

 ![](https://i.imgur.com/GQS4Qko.gif)